import numpy as np

 """

-if self.efficiency_map is None:
+self.efficiency_map is None

 print("WARNING: EFFICIENCY MAP IS EVALUATING BUT DOES NOT EXIST")